 Phnom Penh Center for Independent Living (PPCIL)

-Mr. Samith Mey is a Founder and Executive Director of Phnom Penh Center for Independent Living (PPCIL), which was established in 2009, and has holding managerial positions and experiences in working in the disability sector and social welfare more than 15 years.
-From 2006 to 2007, he got trained on social welfare and independent living in “The Duskin Leadership Training in Japan” - a Program for Persons with Disabilities in Asia and the Pacific.
-He also has extensive experiences in the field of disability movement, advocacy, willingness and potential to promote and implement an independent living movement of persons with disabilities in Cambodia.
-Furthermore, he possesses experiences in development activities, leadership project/program formulation and management including project planning, budgeting, staffing, project implementation, monitoring, evaluation and reporting.
-He has participated in many disability trainings and workshops domestically and internationally related to disability inclusion, independent living and development.
+Mr. Samith Mey is the Founder and Executive Director of the Phnom Penh Center for Independent Living (PPCIL), which was established in 2009.
+He has had managerial positions and experiences in working in the disability sector and social welfare for more than 15 years.
+From 2006 to 2007, he was trained in social welfare and independent living in “The Duskin Leadership Training in Japan”, a Program for Persons with Disabilities in Asia and the Pacific.
+He also has extensive experience in the fields of the disability movement, advocacy, and willingness and potential to promote and implement an independent living movement of persons with disabilities in Cambodia.
+Furthermore, he possesses experience in development activities, leadership, project/program formulation and management, including project planning, budgeting, staffing, implementation, monitoring, evaluation, and reporting.
+He has taken part in many disability training sessions and workshops, domestically and internationally, related to disability inclusion, independent living and development.